Itinerary for Costa Rica Packrafting

 After lunch we’ll start higher upstream and paddle the Taos section—a really fun class II-III run.

-We’ll then drive 45 mins to Coast to Coast base camp for expedition prep.
+We’ll then drive 45 mins to Coast to Coast base camp in San Rafael (20 minutes up the mountain from Turrialba) for expedition prep.
 Your guides will help you:

 - Load your backpack